II.c. Accreditation Process: Public Information and Change Notifications

 The accreditation status of graduate education programs that provide entry level professional preparation in audiology and speech language pathology is contained in a roster maintained by the Accreditation Office.
 In addition to the name, address, phone number and accreditation status of the programs, the roster includes the degree level for each program, the current period of accreditation, and the year of its next scheduled reaccreditation review and indicates if the accreditation status includes distance education component or satellite campuses.
 This list is shared biannually with other recognized agencies that accredit institutions housing accredited or candidate programs in audiology and/or speech-language pathology, and is made available to the general public through publication on its website.
 The CAA also publishes the names of accredited programs [PDF] and those holding candidacy status on ASHA's website.

 Within 60 days after a final decision, the CAA will make available to the ED, the State licensing or authorizing agency, appropriate accrediting agencies, and the public, a brief statement summarizing the reasons for withholding or withdrawing an accreditation status of a program, and the comments, if any, that the affected program may wish to make regarding the decision.
 This information will be published on its website, or may be requested in writing to the Chair, Council on Academic Accreditation in Audiology and Speech-Language Pathology, American Speech- Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850 (800-498-2071 or 301-296-5700).
-The CAA’s brief statement will indicate the standards for which the CAA determined the program to not be in full compliance and cited in the final accreditation decision letter to the program.
+CAA will include in its public notice of final accreditation actions the basis for the decisions, indicating the standards cited and compliance level along with the Accreditation Action Report.

 The CAA also notifies the ED, the appropriate State licensing or authorizing agency, the appropriate accrediting agencies, and upon request, the public if an accredited or candidate program decides (a) to withdraw voluntarily from accreditation or candidacy, within 30 days of notification from the program that it is withdrawing voluntarily from accreditation or candidacy, or (b) lets its accreditation or candidacy lapse, within 30 days of the date on which accreditation or candidacy lapses.
 The CAA does not publish the names of programs that have their accreditation decision deferred for clarification or additional information.